jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 Velociraptor can automatically follow this process when parsing event logs using the parse_evtx() plugin.

+If you just collect the EVTX files from one system to another you will lose access to message tables, because the messages are in DLL files scattered across the entire system.

+If an application is uninstalled, its message DLLs will be removed and earlier events are not able to be displayed any more.

 - Show Windows event log channels that are disabled

 ```